 Contraindications of Ujjayi Pranayama

-- Ujjayi Pranayama should not be practised at a fast pace if there is any heart condition.
+- Ujjayi Pranayama should not be practiced at a fast pace if there is any heart problem.

-- In the case of low blood pressure, it should be avoided.
+- In the case of low blood pressure, should not practice it.

-- Do it with the empty stomach or 4-5 hours after the meal.
+- Practice it with an empty stomach or 4-5 hours after the meal.

-- In case of any headache or dizziness, do not practice immediately.
+- In case of any headache or dizziness, do not attempt immediately.

-- At sunset after 5-6 hours of a meal.
-It must practice after Kapalbhati.
+- At sunset, after 5-6 hours of a meal.
+It must be practiced after Kapalbhati.